marcovillegaz/ChromaToolPy/src/README.md

 - Appends new entries directly below the existing Excel table
 - Maintains formulas (e.g., concentration calculations) by copying them into the new rows

+# src/display
+The function in display folder are fucntion to plot in differente escenarios.

+- chroma_plot.py contains various utility function to perofrm different kind of plot with chromaotgrafic signals.
+- peaks_plot.py contains various utility function to perform plot of peaks in a corresponding chromatogram signal.
+-